Derakoptes/Audii/README.md

 3.  **From a Folder (Multiple Audiobooks):**
     *   You can select a folder that contains multiple audiobooks.
 Each audiobook can either be a single file or a subfolder structured as described in point #2.
     *   Audii will scan the selected folder and add all valid audiobooks it finds.
+    *   This folder will serve as a repository and will be scanned for new Audiobooks when you launch the app.

 ---